-By Shell Catalysts & Technologies on Sep 5, 2019
+By Shell Catalysts & Technologies on Aug 24, 2020

 1. What is the development period for a unit revamp and how does this compare with building a grassroots unit?

 Clearly, the time required depends on the scope of work.
-The standard delivery time for replacing all the internals in a hydroprocessing unit, such as a hydrocracker, with multiple reactors and beds is about 10 months, although it may be less than six months when the scope is less complex.
+The standard delivery time for replacing all the internals in a hydroprocessing unit, such as a hydrocracker, with multiple reactors and beds is about ten months, although it may be less than six months when the scope is less complex.
 We have more than 500 reference projects, 80% of them in non-Shell units, many of which have achieved such a timeline.

-When the revamp is more complex, for example, if additional reactor volume is being installed, then it would likely take 24–30 months.
+When the refinery revamp project is more complex, for example, if additional reactor volume is being installed, then it would likely take 24–30 months.
 This is borne out by one customer, Hyundai Oilbank in South Korea, that implemented a project to revamp both its high-vacuum unit and its hydrocracker and to install a new Group II lubricant base oil plant – all within just 27 months.

 In comparison, the construction of a grassroots unit will typically take 30–48 months from licensor selection through to unit start-up.
 In part, this difference is attributable to the higher investment costs of a grassroots unit; it often takes several years before an organisation has sufficient confidence in the decision to invest.

 2. How do the economics of a refinery revamp project compare with those of a grassroots unit?

 Again, it depends on the scope.
 Replacing reactor internals can provide extraordinarily fast payback: some of our customers have achieved payback times of significantly less than 12 months.

 For example, Saudi Aramco Shell Refinery Co. recently upgraded to Shell reactor internals and Shell Catalysts & Technologies’ catalysts in its hydrocracker.
 This required $5 million in capital investment but enhanced the refiner’s profitability by over $10 million a year.